 (For a full list of Frequently Asked Questions, try here.

 The original Freecell game was created by Paul Alfille in the mid 1970's.
-It was written in TUTOR, a programming language specifically designed for the University of Illinois' Plato environment.
-The original Freecell environment was very rich, featuring variant game parameters, weekly tournaments, and all manner of statistics related to scores.
+It was written in TUTOR, a programming language specifically designed for the University of Illinois' Plato computer environment.
+The original Freecell was very rich, featuring variant game parameters, weekly tournaments, and all manner of statistics related to scores.
 There were large numbers of people who played, and the list of streaks was truly impressive.
+See link at right for a phone interview with Paul

 |Jim Horne and Denny Cronin|